romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What does CVSS stand for?
+Q: What does CVSS stand for?
 <details><summary>Show the answer</summary><p>

 - **Common Vulnerability Scoring System**